 There are multiple schools with language programs in the Salt Lake City, Utah area.
 Students who want to earn a degree can choose from languages that include Chinese, Spanish, German, and Italian, in addition to American Sign Language (ASL).
-This article focuses on the program requirements and focus areas at three colleges that are within a half-hour drive of the city center.
+This article focuses on the program requirements and focus areas at two colleges that are within a half-hour drive of the city center.
 Be sure to also look over a table of statistics on the profiled institutions as well as some info on a few other area school options.

-- Salt Lake City Community College offers two American Sign Language associate's degree programs, one of which emphasizes English interpreting skills.
+- Salt Lake Community College offers two American Sign Language associate's degree programs, one of which emphasizes English interpreting skills.
 The school, located about 10 miles from the downtown area, also offers an associate's degree in language and culture.

 - Only about three miles from central Salt Lake City, the University of Utah has bachelor's and master's degree programs that offer students the chance to intensely study a particular language.
 A master's degree in language pedagogy and a doctoral-level program in Spanish are also available.

 Comparison of Schools

 The profiled schools offer differing learning environments in terms of campus setting and the number of enrolled students.
 Get specific figures on these, and other areas like tuition and graduation numbers, in this table.

 |Total Enrollment (2014)||30,248*||31,515*|